dimsav/temp-docs/button-and-payment-form/index.md

 layout: default
 title: Button and Form
 nav_order: 2
-has_children: true
 ---

-# EveryPay Script
+# Button and Form
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

-The script is responsible for generating the frontend code required to let the customers fill the card form details securely.
+EveryPay provides a script which is responsible for generating the frontend code required to let the customers fill the card form details securely.

 For security and legal reasons, the customer's card details have to be inserted in a form provided